MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 This topic describes how to preview and query power management capabilities in a NetAdapterCx client driver.

+Typically, a client driver calls [**NetAdapterSetPowerCapabilities**](netadaptersetpowercapabilities.md) to set the power capabilities of the network adapter.

+The client then uses standard WDF event callbacks to receive notification of power transitions.
+For more info, see [Supporting PnP and Power Management in Function Drivers](../wdf/supporting-pnp-and-power-management-in-function-drivers.md).

 ## Previewing Protocol Offload and Wake Patterns

 The client can register [*EVT_NET_ADAPTER_PREVIEW_PROTOCOL_OFFLOAD*](evt-net-adapter-preview-protocol-offload.md) and [*EVT_NET_ADAPTER_PREVIEW_WAKE_PATTERN*](evt-net-adapter-preview-wake-pattern.md) callback functions to accept or reject incoming protocol offloads and wake patterns.